Marianne Moore (1887-1972)

 Burt, Stephen.
 "Paper Trail: The true legacy of Marianne Moore, modernist monument."
 Slate 11 Nov.
 2003.

 Carson, Luke.
 "Republicanism and Leisure in Marianne Moore's Depression" [Great Depression].
-First page of article only.
-Modern Language Quarterly 63, 3 (2002).
+Modern Language Quarterly 63, 3 (2002) preview only, Muse].

 Costello, Bonnie, ed.
 A review of The Selected Letters of Marianne Moore (Knopf 1997). "'The handkerchiefs almost frighten us by their perfection.'
 Who but Marianne Moore could possibly have written this?"
 Reviewed by Kay Ryan in The Boston Review Summer 1998.
 Another review by Frank Kermode in the London Review of Books 20, 8 (1998).